 The new GDPR regulations have caused most companies to prioritise data security.
 Larger firms have decided that they need to have confidence in their supply chain which is often smaller firms.

 Some companies without Cyber Essentials certification are no longer considered for new contracts.
 This even includes companies with long-standing business relationships.

-The difference between the two certifications is Cyber Essentials is mostly self-certification but might include an external network scan, and Cyber Essentials Plus is verified by a Certification body and will include internal and external network scans.
-Cyber Essentials Plus means paying a day rate for the auditor who will attend your premises, and that is likely to cost circa £1500, but this will vary by Certification body and possibly by physical location due to consultant costs.
+There are two levels of certification.
+The basic level is mostly self-certification but might include an external network scan.
+A Certification body verifies Cyber Essentials Plus compliance and will consist of internal and external network scans.
+Obtaining Cyber Essentials Plus means paying a day rate for the auditor who will attend your premises, and that is likely to cost circa £1500, depending on certification body and consultant costs.
 Each business will have to evaluate what level of certification is required.
-Cyber Essentials will be considerably easier to obtain, cheaper and let disruptive.
+Cyber Essentials will be considerably easier to obtain, cheaper and less disruptive.

-Another potential benefit is having security certification might reduce insurance costs or even the being able to get insurance against cyber risks.
+Another potential benefit of having security certification is reduced insurance costs and being able to get insurance against cyber risks.

 Atomik.biz can help you through the process and ensure compliance and deal with all the paperwork.

 Please use the Contact us page or call Atomik.biz on 01525540041 or 02033271747